 One learner, Fourie Barnard, describes his success in using the Quanta Book series: “The questions from each unit deal with the topic thoroughly.
 If you’ve worked through all the questions, it’s almost impossible for you to get a sum in the examination that is asked in an unfamiliar way”.
 He added: “I would definitely think that it’s a book that you would like to have with you all year round for practising and exam preparation.”

 The Quanta Book series is unique!

 Many right-brained learners get bored in Science class or battle to understand the abstract concepts.
 The DVDs, which accompany the Grade 11 and 12 Quanta Books, contain cartoons, animations and demonstrations that enable right-brained learners to visualise difficult concepts.
 The Quanta Book series makes use of both the right and the left brain to accommodate different learning styles.
 The content is divided into small, digestible, bite-sized “quanta” with crisp explanations.
 Each “quantum” contains a concise and to-the-point summary of a specific topic, enriched with hints and tips.

-FutureLearn (which owns Impaq) recently partnered with Quanta Books to bring you the Quanta Book series.
-To learn more about Quanta Books, visit www.quantabooks.co.za or send an email to firstname.lastname@example.org to request an order form.
+FutureLearn (which owns Impaq) has partnered with Quanta Books to bring you the Quanta Book series.
+To learn more about Quanta Books, visit www.quantabooks.co.za or click the relevant link below to order your Quanta Book on Takealot.